 This study investigated the link between Mfn2 and Notch signaling in skeletal muscle atrophy.
 We used a microgravity system to induce muscle atrophy and found that the loss of Mfn2 leads to decreased numbers of MAM and activation of Notch signaling and that treating MFN2-deficient human iPS cells with a gamma-secretase inhibitor DAPT improved their mitochondrial morphology and function.
 Additionally, Mfn2-deficient muscle stem cells in mice have a lower capacity to regenerate dystrophic muscles and DAPT treatment improves the regeneration of these cells.
 The study suggests that targeting the Notch signaling pathway with a gamma-secretase inhibitor could be a therapeutic option for skeletal muscle atrophy caused by defects in Mfn2.

-This important study combines in vitro and in vivo experiments to investigate the reciprocal regulation between mitochondria-associated membranes and Notch signaling in skeletal muscle atrophy, with implications beyond the single subfield of muscle atrophy.
-The methods, data, and analyses convincingly support most of the claims.
-There are minor weaknesses, with the analysis of gene and protein expression in some parts being incomplete.
+This interesting and important manuscript combines in vitro and in vivo experiments to investigate the reciprocal regulation between mitochondria-associated membranes and Notch signaling in skeletal muscle atrophy, with implications beyond the single subfield of muscle atrophy.
+The methods, data, and analyses are solid and broadly support the claims.

 Skeletal muscles play a vital role in body posture, movement and in regulating metabolism.
 Regular physical activity helps to maintain muscle mass, while decreased use of skeletal muscle can lead to muscle atrophy (Bodine et al., 2001; Sandri et al., 2004).
 This can occur in a variety of disease states, such as muscular dystrophies, as well as in conditions where movement is limited, such as long-term bed rest or injury-induced immobility, or even in microgravity conditions during spaceflight (Gao et al., 2018).
 Additionally, muscle loss is a common aspect of the aging process (Larsson et al., 2017; Distefano and Goodpaster, 2018).
 The mechanisms of disuse-induced muscle atrophy and the impact on regenerative capacity in skeletal muscle have been extensively studied in various animal models, including humans.